-Very rapid expansion expected in the Non-Residential Accommodation Services Market
+Very Rapid Expansion Expected In The Non-Residential Accommodation Services Market

 When we compare the average amount of spend on hotel rooms, the USA remains dominant with 24.2% of the average spend in 2020 (a drop from 31.4% in 2010).
 China is the predominant growth driver in Asia Pacific, with average room spend more than doubling over the ten-year period, from 7.6% of the total average spend in 2010 to 17.1% in 2020.

-The non-residential accommodation services market Report is one of a series of new reports from The Business Research Company that provides non-residential accommodation services market overviews, analyzes and forecasts, non-residential accommodation services market size, share, non-residential accommodation services market players, non-residential accommodation services market segments and non-residential accommodation services market geographies, the market’s leading competitors’ revenues, profiles and non-residential accommodation services market shares.
+The Non-Residential Accommodation Services Global Market Report is one of a series of new reports from The Business Research Company that provides non-residential accommodation services market overviews, analyzes and forecasts non-residential accommodation services market size, share, non-residential accommodation services market players, non-residential accommodation services market segments and geographies, the market’s leading competitors’ revenues, profiles and market shares.

 Here are some related reports: